dhenry123/utdon/README-en.md

 ![dashboard](./doc/assets/utdon-dashboard-mytinydc.com.png)

+## Use cases

+- Monitoring by UI.
+- Monitoring by API call.
+- Monitoring by API call and update of a monitoring service (ping type).
+- API call to trigger update by action on CI/CD chain.

 ## UTDON Versioning

 UDON follows the "semver" protocol (<https://semver.org/>), accessible via the "/api/v1/version" entrypoint, which returns a value in JSON format: {"version":"[\d+]\.[\d+]\.[\d+]} (3 groups of numbers separated by a dot).